 We then carved out some shelf space in the basement for these “Future Clothing” bins, and placed them in order by size/season.
 Voila!
 Our system was in place.

-Once the clothing system was in place, I outlined the action items that the client would need to execute routinely, in order to maintain the status quo.
+Once the clothing system was in place, I outlined the action items that Mom would need to do routinely in order to maintain the status quo.
 We placed an empty (lidless) bin on the bottom of each girls’ closet, which she now uses to collect outgrown clothing items throughout the year.